corsairmarks/deassimilate_machines/mod/README.md

 * 3.1.0 Override game objects that grant MACHINE trait points, in order to have them grant the same amount of ROBOT trait points
     * 3 technologies: Machine Template System (machine version), Binary Motivators, and Nanite Assemblers
     * 1 ascension perk: Synthetic Age
+* 4.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Use memory optimization feature for effects and triggers
+    * Update code to account for hired (mercenary) fleets

 ## Source Code